dottxt-ai/outlines/docs/quickstart.md

 ### Generate a given Python type

-We provide a shortcut to regex-guided generation for simple use cases.
+We provide a shortcut to regex-structured generation for simple use cases.
 Pass a Python type to the `outlines.generate.format` function and the LLM will output text that matches this type:

 ```python
 from outlines import models, generate